Microsoft EA Renewal

 Q: When should we start preparing for a Microsoft EA renewal?

-A: Itโ€™s recommended to start renewal planning well in advance โ€“ often about 12 to 15 months before your EA expiration.
-Microsoft suggests initiating the renewal process at least a year ahead.
-Starting early gives you time to assess your current usage, gather requirements for the next term, engage stakeholders, and negotiate with Microsoft without rushing.
+A: It’s recommended to start renewal planning well in advance – often about 12 to 15 months before your EA expiration.
+Microsoft recommends initiating the renewal process at least a year in advance.

 Early preparation also means aligning the renewal with your budgeting cycles and avoiding last-minute decisions that might favor the vendor by default.
-Microsoft suggests initiating the renewal process at least a year ahead.

 Q: What steps are involved in renewing an EA?